 This course explores current methods for collecting, organizing, synthesizing, analyzing, and reporting qualitative data derived from sources at the classroom, school, and district level.
-Candidates will use data for decision-making purposes to plan for a data driven framework for learning communities.
-The candidate will investigate instructional strategies needed to close the achievement gap for diverse populations in the United States.
-International assessments will also be analyzed and critically reviewed.
+Candidates will use data for decision-making purposes to lead colleagues in making informed data driven decisions.